 Lexi: I did front end working mainly in React Native.
 I also contributed a lot to the UI design and information architecture design.
 I took on a kind of product manager role and tried to help us organize our sprint timelines.

 Brandon: Starting with the front end I set up the React Native app and did research on which packages for us to use.
-Redux took a while for us to learn but it made state management easy afterwards.
+Redux took a while for us to learn but it made state management easy afterward.
 Config was also great allowing for different environments.
 On the backend, we explored many options but settled on Node.js.
 Using the Express framework Feathersjs it made developing our restful API very easy!
 Integrating Dwolla’s API was also pretty simple after learning the basics of feathers.
-Once features were working I also made sure our front-end was taking properly to our backend and also made sure that my team knew what was being received by using Flow.
+Once features were working I also made sure our front-end was talking properly to our backend and also made sure that my team knew what was being received by using Flow.